greermuldowney/greermuldowney-com/cv.md

 * This annual call for artists is designed to give students their first professional art experience
 * Find co-curator, volunteers, venue for both the exhibition and portfolio walk, promotions, and installation of exhibition

+Vice President on the Board of Directors
+Boston, Massachusetts

+Midway Artist Studios
+2021- Present

+* Midway Artist Studios was established in 2005 as a place for artists to work and live affordably in Boston
+* Serve in Vice President position to support the cultural and affordable housing mission

 Regional Coordinator
 Boston, Massachusetts